What is Invoice Factoring?

 What is invoice factoring?

-Invoice factoring is a financial arrangement where a business sells its unpaid invoices to a factoring company at a discount in exchange for immediate cash, improving cash flow without waiting for customers to pay.
+It's selling your unpaid invoices to a factoring company at a discount in exchange for immediate cash, so you don't have to wait 30, 60, or 90 days for your customers to pay.

 How does invoice factoring work with phone payments?